PowerDNS/pdns/pdns/dnsdistdist/docs/reference/ebpf.rst

 .. class:: DynBPFFilter

   Represents an dynamic eBPF filter, allowing the use of ephemeral rules to an existing eBPF filter.

+  .. method:: DynBPFFilter:purgeExpired()

+    Remove the expired ephemeral rules associated with this filter.

   .. method:: DynBPFFilter:excludeRange(netmasks)